Brett Lunger: Formula One

-1975 Hesketh
+1975: Hesketh

 Lunger joined the Hesketh Racing Formula One team in 1975 for the running of the 1975 Austrian Grand Prix.
 Aside from Mario Andretti and Mark Donohue, he was the only American driver on the elite circuit.
-At the age of 29 Lunger found himself without a car to drive for a major team.
+At the age of 29, Lunger found himself without a car to drive for a major team.
 His friends bought him a ride with the team of Alexander Hesketh, 3rd Baron Hesketh for the remainder of the 1975 Formula One season.
 Lunger's brother, Dave, and Rod Campbell, a veteran motor racing public relations man, formed a combine in late 1975 to promote a Formula One ride for Lunger.
 In his debut Lunger started from the 9th row.
 He finished 13th in his Hesketh-Ford.
 In qualifying for the 1975 United States Grand Prix, Lunger wrecked his Hesketh, sustaining superficial damage to his car.
 He recovered to become one of 24 qualifiers for the 199.243 mi race.
-Lunger ran as high as 8th at Watkins Glen, before he retired.
-In the 1975 Italian Grand Prix he came in 10th.
+Lunger ran as high as eighth at Watkins Glen, before he retired.
+In the 1975 Italian Grand Prix, he came in tenth.

-1976 Surtees
+1976: Surtees

 Lunger driving for Surtees at the 1976 British Grand Prix.

 In 1976 Lunger moved to the Team Surtees.
 The corporation obtained sponsorship from Chesterfield, Rand Time Corporation, the Delaware Trust Company, and Champion Spark Plugs Company.
-On the 1st day of qualifying for the 1976 United States Grand Prix West in Long Beach, California, Lunger averaged only 83.61 mi/h.
+On the first day of qualifying for the 1976 United States Grand Prix West in Long Beach, California, Lunger averaged only 83.61 mi/h.
 Driving a Surtees-Ford, he was in 21st position.
 He described the dilemma of negotiating the Long Beach race track, which incorporated 85 circuits from Ocean Boulevard downtown to a parking lot and to Shoreline Drive, not far from the RMS Queen Mary, and then back to Ocean Boulevard.
 This course is so narrow, it's like trying to drive a Sherman tank through a parking lot.
-Lunger failed to make the field on the 2nd day of qualifying.
+Lunger failed to make the field on the second day of qualifying.
 Only 20 cars started due to the narrowness of the Long Beach circuit.
 Lunger's Surtees broke the clutch in practice and was never correctly fixed.

-The 1976 British GP was probably the best race of his GP career, qualifying mid grid, he climbed through the field to challenge his teammate Alan Jones.
+The 1976 British GP was probably the best race of Lunger's GP career, qualifying mid grid, he climbed through the field to challenge his teammate Alan Jones.